 Southern Pacific Railroad was the initial owner before GE bought them.
 Then, they were then traded to Wellsville, Addison, and Galeton in Maryland.

-After that, the Authority of Allegany took ownership, and the Connecticut Department of Transportation after that.
+Then the Authority of Allegany took ownership, and the Connecticut Department of Transportation after that.
 Finally, to their current owner.
 Here, the two received a makeover of painting and restoration.

 They did the paintings in a fashion similar to the Warbonnet Passenger Scheme of Santa Fe.
 The art reflected on the F7 and PA scheme was used previously on the Gulf Line.